CymatiCorp/CyKITv2/README.md

 Beta
 ----

+Updated 12.23.2017

-Gyro Data not yet supported.
+Gyro Data not yet supported.  <br>
-Depending on the headset, you may be able to view gyros in manual control.
+Depending on the headset, you may be able to view gyros in manual control. <br>
-Epoc+ gyros will not currently be displayed.
+Epoc+ gyros will not currently be displayed. <br>
-Note: Switching to Gyro-mode may cause EEG to stop displaying.
+Note: Switching to Gyro-mode may cause EEG to stop displaying.  <br>
-Refresh the browser if this occurs.
+Refresh the browser if this occurs. <br>

-Recordings work, however it has not been tested with importing to any application, and the headers may need some work.
+Recordings work, however it has not been tested with importing <br>
+to any application, and the headers may need some work. <br>

-Todo:
+Todo: <br>
- Fix (All, Counter) buttons.
+ Fix (All, Counter) buttons. <br>
- Add Gyros.
+ Add Gyros. <br>
- Add Game.
+ Add Game. <br>
- Add Epoc+ Settings change.
+ Add Epoc+ Settings change. <br>
- Fix CSV header data.
+ Fix CSV header data. <br>
- Add OpenVIBE support.
+ Add OpenVIBE support. <br>
- Add Generic TCP layer.
+ Add Generic TCP layer. <br>
- Fix Misc. visual bugs with scrolling.
+ Fix Misc. visual bugs with scrolling. <br>

-* Feel free to offer comments and suggests via Issues, for further information check our Discord server.
-Submit new push requests, if you have something to contribute.
+* Feel free to offer comments and suggests via Issues, for further <br>
+information check our Discord server.
+Submit new push requests,  <br>
+if you have something to contribute. <br>